oopsmonk/documentation/chronicle/1.0/references/chronicle-api-reference.md

 :::warning:
 This API is in beta, and is subject to change.
 We recommend that you don't use this API in production applications.
 :::

+## Base URL

+All requests to this API should be sent to the URL of a Chronicle node.

+If you don't already have an IOTA node to connect to, we recommend [running your own](root://node-software/1.0/overview.md).

+Running your own node has many benefits, of which the most important is that you don't need to trust a potentially malicious third-party node.
+If you were to connect to a malicious node, it could give you incorrect information about balances and transactions, leading to stolen IOTA tokens.

 ## getTrytes